Getting Acquainted with Homeschoolers of Maine

-How does HOME aid in the creation and growth of support groups throughout Maine?
+How does HOME assist in the development of avenues for support for homeschool families throughout Maine?

-HOME has provided direction and guidance to many local homeschool families wishing to get together for mutual support and encouragement.
-HOME maintains a current list of support groups, and refers new homeschoolers to their HOME Regional and County Representatives.
-HOME Representatives are kept up to date with frequent communication from HOME.
-HOME Email News Updates contain information on events, activities, news, legislative alerts, etc., to share with local support groups.
-HOME Regional Leaders form around the state gather at the annual convention, held in the spring, for further updates, sharing and fellowship.
+HOME's website, email news updates and facebook page keep Maine homeschoolers up to date with the latest information on HOME's special events, field trips, activities, news, legislative alerts, etc. HOME also provides direction and guidance to many homeschool families wishing to get together for mutual support and encouragement.
+HOME maintains a current list of support groups, and refers new homeschoolers to their HOME Regional and County Representatives for more information about what is happening in their part of the state.
+HOME Representatives are kept up to date with frequent communications from HOME.
+HOME Representatives from around the state also gather at the annual convention, which is held in the spring, for further updates, sharing and fellowship.
+I

 What is necessary to maintain a favorable legal climate and protect the future freedoms of home educators in Maine and in our nation?

-Over the years, we have remained vigilant and protective of our freedom to homeschool.
-Before taking any action on an issue, counsel is sought from various organizations such as Home School Legal Defense Association.
+Over the years, we have remained vigilant and protective of our homeschool freedoms.
+Many hours are spent monitoring legislation, and working with legislators and officials from the Maine Department of Education to preserve those freedoms.
+Before taking any action on an issue of concern, counsel is sought from various organizations such as Home School Legal Defense Association.
 HOME efforts include much prayer, discussion and thought before taking action.
-Once a decision is made, support groups are updated via legislative alerts.
-The HOME website, e-mail, fax and phone are all utilized to keep the information flowing, so that families can make decisions on issues that might impact their ability to educate their children at home.
-HOME strongly encourages HSLDA membership.
-A 15% discount toward a family’s membership dues to HSLDA is available for families who also subscriber to The Heart of HOME newsletter.
-On the Federal level, we participate in the National Center for Home Education’s Congressional Action Program in Washington D.C. and their annual Legislative Briefing Day bi-annually in March.
+Once a decision is made, homeschoolers are updated via legislative alerts.
+The HOME website, e-mail, facebook and phone are all utilized to keep the information flowing, so that families can make decisions on issues that might impact their ability to educate their children at home.
+On the Federal level, HOME participates in the National Center for Home Education’s Congressional Action Program in Washington D.C., as well.
+HOME strongly encourages Home School Legal Defense Association membership.
+A 15% discount toward a family’s membership dues to HSLDA is available for families who also subscribers to The HOME Digest.

 In what ways does HOME promote home education over alternative forms of education outside of the home?